IgorRubinovich/ir-select/readme.md

 					allow-create="false"
 				>
-					<ir-select-item label="label1" value="24"></iron-select-item>
+					<ir-select-item label="label1" value="24"></ir-select-item>
-					<ir-select-item label="label2" value="42"></iron-select-item
+					<ir-select-item label="label2" value="42"></ir-select-item
 				</ir-select>

 ### Setting selection
 - Preset in DOM: upon initialization (on 'ready') ir-select will pick up its Light DOM for `ir-select-item` elements and update its value accordingly.
-Use standard DOM operations to add/remove `iron-select-item`-s during runtime and iron-select will update its value instantly.
+Use standard DOM operations to add/remove `ir-select-item`-s during runtime and ir-select will update its value instantly.
 - Add and remove ir-select-items dynamically during runtime and the component will update its values
 - Use `.setSelection()` to replace the entire set of selected items